inspiretravel/azure-cloud-soc-homelab/README.md

 ________________________________________
 🧩 Core Components

-Component	Description
+Component	Description:

-Sentinel & Log Analytics Central log collection and analysis from virtual assets and security tools.
+•Sentinel & Log Analytics Central log collection and analysis from virtual assets and security tools.

-Threat Detection KQL-based detection rules for brute-force, access attempts, and anomalies.
+•Threat Detection KQL-based detection rules for brute-force, access attempts, and anomalies.

-Incident Response	Manual and automated workflows to mitigate threats.
+•Incident Response	Manual and automated workflows to mitigate threats.

-Visualization	Dashboards with maps, charts, and timelines for visibility.
+•Visualization	Dashboards with maps, charts, and timelines for visibility.

 ________________________________________
 🔧 Prerequisites